-GCPs are available to Enterprise Level Customers and are also available to Business users for $75 per map.
-If you are currently on a Pro or Business plan and are interested in GCPs, please contact [email protected] We can help determine if GCPs are the best option for your mapping project.
+GCP processing is available to our Enterprise customers and it is also available to Business users for $49 per map.
+If you are currently on a Pro or Business plan and are interested in adding GCPs, please contact [email protected] We can help determine if GCPs are the best option for your mapping project.

-Ground Control Points are an effective way to increase the absolute accuracy of a map (more about mapping accuracy here).
-To ensure that your GCPs process accurately and efficiently, it's imperative that DroneDeploy receives specific pieces of information for your project.
-Please review this guide prior to adding GCPs to a map.
+Ground Control Points are an effective way to increase the absolute or global accuracy of a map (learn more about mapping accuracy here).

 Need a Refresher on Projections, Reference Systems or Sea Level?

 Check out this guide on the many intricacies related to global accuracy to help better understand and improve upon your map's accuracy.